Credit Risk Management Process in Banks

 Why is credit risk management important?

-Risks are an inevitable part of banking operations, but that doesn’t mean they can’t be mitigated.
-Commercial banks and private lenders are constantly taking efforts to reduce the risk of fraud and cybersecurity threats to protect the financial information of their clients, but also need to protect their own treasury from unreliable borrowers.
+Risks are inevitable in banking operations, but that doesn’t mean they can’t be mitigated.
+Commercial banks and private lenders are constantly making efforts to reduce the risk of fraud and cybersecurity threats to protect the financial information of their clients.
+Still, they also need to protect their treasury from unreliable borrowers.

-When a borrower misses a monthly payment, or worse, defaults on a loan altogether, the lending party at a loss.
-Even if collateral is taken, the time and money spent to turn it into funds can still leave the lender with a negative return.
-That’s why it’s incredibly important for financial institutions to thoroughly evaluate each borrower’s credit risk, and as you will see, their own reserves and environmental factors before signing off on a loan.
+When a borrower misses a monthly payment or defaults on a loan altogether, the lending party is at a loss.
+Even if the collateral is taken, the time and money spent to turn it into funds can leave the lender with a negative return.
+That’s why it’s incredibly important for financial institutions to evaluate each borrower’s credit risk thoroughly and, as you will see, their reserves and environmental factors before signing off on a loan.

 Credit risk management best practices

 According to The Risk Management Association, the first step to mitigate the probability of default begins with understanding the borrower.
-A common approach is by evaluating them by the “Five Cs of Credit” to obtain a profile on their financial risks.
-This assessment runs on the belief that past payment performance (as well as current finances) can be an indicator of a borrower’s future actions.
+A common approach is to evaluate them by the “Five Cs of Credit” to obtain a profile of their financial risks.
+The five Cs of credit is character, capacity, capital, collateral, and conditions.
+This assessment runs on the belief that past payment performance (as well as current finances) can indicate a borrower’s future actions.

 One such method is risk-based pricing.
 As Wall Street Mojo explained, this is when lenders charge a higher interest rate to a borrower deemed of moderate risk.
-This is ideal for banks or lenders that have a large loan reserve, so in the event of a default they have capital available.
-By continuously monitoring these relatively risky loans, lenders can be proactive in requesting payment or changing the terms to reduce hazards.
+This is ideal for banks or lenders with a large loan reserve, so they have capital available in the event of a default.
+By continuously monitoring these relatively risky loans, lenders can proactively request payment or change the terms to reduce hazards.

 Lenders can also request periodic MIS reporting to manage credit risks.
-In this scenario, the borrower will be asked to submit pre-determined financial statements to the lender periodically.
-This allows the bank to monitor the borrowers current financial status and ability to pay their loan.
+In this scenario, the borrower will be asked to periodically submit pre-determined financial statements to the lender.
+This allows the bank to monitor the borrower’s current financial status and ability to pay their loan.

 Advantages & disadvantages of credit risk management

-When lenders have access to the most recent, precise data of the borrower and internal resources, they receive a comprehensive analysis of the loan in question.
+When lenders access the borrower’s most recent, precise data and internal resources, they receive a comprehensive analysis of the loan in question.

 Continuously monitoring these factors helps commercial banks and private lenders be proactive in how they need to interact with a borrower or manage their reserves.
 An adaptive risk management system can help lenders prioritize their loan offerings and target products and services to existing borrowers to expand their portfolio without marketing to new customers.